horovod/tutorials/fashion_mnist/README.md

 ### Add BroadcastGlobalVariablesCallback

-In previous section, we mentioned that first worker would broadcast parameters to the rest of the workers.
+In the previous section, we mentioned that the first worker would broadcast parameters to the rest of the workers.
 We will use `horovod.keras.BroadcastGlobalVariablesCallback` to make this happen.

-Add `BroadcastGlobalVariablesCallback` as the first element of `callbacks` list:
+Add `BroadcastGlobalVariablesCallback` as the first element of the `callbacks` list:

 ```python
 callbacks = [